 The biggest challenge facing Sri Lanka right now is to find dollars in the short span of those three months.

 The new Prime Minister Ranil Wickremesinghe has held discussions with India, Japan, South Korea and European countries as well as institutions such as the World Bank and the Asian Development Bank.
-Yet no one can say for sure whether
+Yet no one can say for sure whetherthe money will come in the short term as a result or how long it will take.

 Despite the consequences of indiscriminate money printing, Sri Lanka has reached a point where it is impossible to pay public servants without printing money.